 Joints, J’s, doobies, spliffs, Dutch cigs, reefers, whatever you call them — they’ve been around for quite some time.

 Joints have been the staple mark of the weed industry since its initial days.
-Back when cigarette weren’t sold in packs and boxes, the art of rolling a perfect cigarette was truly appreciated and knowing a few joint rolling techniques is still a sought-after skill in the 420 community.
+Back when cigarette weren’t sold in packs and boxes, the art of rolling a perfect cone joint was truly appreciated and knowing a few joint rolling techniques is still a sought-after skill in the 420 community.

-If you’ve never rolled a joint in your life, this will be a great opportunity for you to get a hang of it and learn the process of rolling a joint.
+If you’ve never rolled a joint in your life, this will be a great opportunity for you to get the hang of it and get acquainted with the rolling process.

-If this is indeed your first joint ever, it might not look the way you imagine it, but by following the process and repeating it countless times you’ll get there really quick.
+Being your first joint ever, it might not look the way you imagined it, but by following the process and repeating it a few times you’ll become an expert really quick.

 For rolling a joint you will need the following:

 If you have the weed strain of your choice at hand, grab a grinder (if you have one) as it will make the process of breaking down weed a lot easier.

 Don’t forget that strains that tend to be stickier are more prone to being harder to grind and you may have to break down those nugs by hand.